jonathanklinn/Dota-2-Predicator/README.md

 ## Product

-The 2018 International Dota 2 World Championships  conists of two phases.
-A pre-tournament phase that consits of three seperate events; a Open Qualifier, Regional Qualifier, and a pre "main event" group stage that determines winner and loser brackets in the Main Event.
-This pre toruanment phase lasts  2 months starting June 14th until August 20th 2018.
-The second phase, known as the  "Main Event" phase, is where the top 18 teams from the pre-tournmaent phase battle it out for the final championship.
+The 2018 International Dota 2 World Championships is comprised of two phases, a pre-tournament phase and a main event phase.
+The pre-tournament phase consists of three separate events; an open qualifier, regional qualifier, and a pre-main event group stage that determines each team’s starting position and bracket during the main event.
+This pre-tournament phase lasts 2 months starting June 14th and ending on August 20th 2018.
+The second phase, the main event, is where the top 18 teams from the pre-tournament phase battle it out for the final championship.

-The dota-2-predictor makes its prediction based of the the the differences between two teams average in-game statistics.
-These averages are taken from the games they played during the pre-torunament phase.
+The dota-2-predictor makes its main event prediction based of the differences between the two competing team’s average in-game statistics.
+The main assumption I am making is that teams that perform well in the pre-tournament stages have a higher chance of winning during the main event.
+These averages are taken from the games they played during the pre-tournament phase.
 The differences are taken in respect to the "Radiant Team" of that game.
-The main assumptions I am making are that teams that perform well in the pre tournament stages have a higher chance of winning during the main event.

-  1. Extract match_ids from CSV file
-  2. Extract match data using match_ids by calling the dota2api
-  3. Calculate
+The model predicts whether or not the “Radiant Team” will win based off of the differences in various in game statistics.